pmusachio/star_jeans/README.md

 - What are the raw materials needed to make the pants?

 ## Business Assumptions
+- Pricing strategy can be defined based on the price of leading companies
+- H&M and Macys are reference companys in the market

 ## Solution Strategy
+- **What is the best selling price for the pants?**
+    - Use of webscraping to extract data related to the product using competitors websites as a benchmark ['H&M'](https://www2.hm.com/en_us/men/products/jeans.html) and ['Macys'](https://www.macys.com/shop/mens-clothing/mens-jeans?id=11221&edge=hybrid)
+    - Data Cleaning and Transformation of variables.

+- **How many types of pants and their colors for the initial product?**

+- **What are the raw materials needed to make the pants?**

 ## Top Insights